thejohnfreeman/jfdoc/README.md

-jfdoc will be a documentation generator for JavaScript that supports JSDoc tags.
+JFDoc will be a documentation generator for JavaScript that supports JSDoc tags.
 Additionally, it will:

   - compile Markdown in all description fields
   - link documentation to syntax-highlighted source code snippets
   - support custom tags and Mustache templates

-== Usage ==
+## Usage ##

     $ make
     $ ./jfdoc <source files>